 Through the annual Which?
 Car Survey, members have reported issues with built-in sat navs, such as inaccurate mapping, poor guidance and high prices for map updates.

 Pros: Some cars come with a built-in sat nav as standard.
 They'll often have other media entertainment systems included, too.

 Cons: If it isn't included as standard, a built-in sat nav can be an expensive add-on, and map updates may cost extra and need to be installed at a service centre, too.
-In fact, in a Which? survey, 68% of people said they'd never updated their built-in sat nav maps.
+According to a snapshot investigation into nine popular car brands we carried out in May 2018, the cost of updating built-in sat nav maps can range from free for the lifetime of the car to £164 per upgrade.
+In a Which? survey, 68% of people said they'd never updated their built-in sat nav maps.
 Traffic alerts won't be very responsive when compared with devices that have live traffic data (particularly in older cars) and may be on a subscription basis.

 How much does a built-in sat nav system cost?